Skip to main content

 Chambo Fish

-Endemic to Lake Malawi, chambo is a type of freshwater tilapia known for its tender flesh and delicate flavor.
-Typically grilled or fried and served with nsima or rice.
-Chambo is the star of Malawian cuisine, found at lakeside restaurants in Mangochi, Salima, and Nkhata Bay.
+A freshwater tilapia found only in Lake Malawi, chambo has tender flesh and a mild flavor.
+It is usually grilled or fried and served with nsima or rice.
+This is the fish Malawians are proudest of, and the lakeside restaurants in Mangochi, Salima, and Nkhata Bay build their menus around it.

 Kondowole